-Both of them are, taxidermy and the jewellery are obviously of that scale, so I live in that world, where millimetres are big.
-A few millimetres make a big difference, so you think in fractions of millimetres, 0.1 of a mm is a visible difference in a gemstone.
+Both of them are, taxidermy and the jewellery are obviously of that scale, so I live in that world, where millimeters are big.
+A few millimeters make a big difference, so you think in fractions of millimeters, 0.1 of a mm is a visible difference in a gemstone.
 There’s a thing they say that jewellers get that’s called “bench madness” which is where you’re sitting working in this world of tiny things all day and when you come out into the real world it can take you a while to adjust.
 I do end up being quite immersed in tiny things when I do extreme detail.

 You also do some larger pieces such as horses.

 It is different but at the same time the larger pieces also have a lot of minute details incorporated into them.
 Even though I’m working on a large scale there are a lot of the same techniques that are needed for those pieces.